19 Lessons I Learned During My First Year as a Product Manager

 It has been a wonderful first year learning how to build products and I am looking forward to write more in 2016.

 I share articles on product management/ ups: @manassaloi

 About the author: This was a guest post contributed by Manas Saloi, who recently reached his 1-year mark as a Product Manager at CouponDunia.
 This article was originally posted on Medium.

 Looking to your own career as a product manager?
-You might want to check out our One Week PM course.
+You might want to check out our Product Manager Certification Course.